Hip Injury Car Accident Settlements

 An acetabular fracture is a break of the bone in your hip socket.
 This is a very serious and painful condition that is common in high speed car accidents.

-The hip injury can cause inflammation of the bursae surrounding the hip joint.
+Bursitis is a hip injury that can cause inflammation of the bursae (small, fluid-filled sacs) surrounding the hip joint.
 Some of the symptoms of this hip injury are tenderness, loss of hip movement and swelling.

 Hip fractures are extremely common in severe car accidents, and are worth examining in detail.

 A fracture of the hip joint itself can be caused by the knee smashing into the dashboard, or a T-bone accident causing a high force impact to the side of the hip.
 Note that the hip has three major sections: the ilium, the pubis and the ischium.
 Fractures can happen in any of these bones.
 Any fracture to the hip bone also is considered a fractured pelvis, as this bone is part of your pelvic bones.

 During a front-end collision, the impact force will push your leg into the hip joint.
 This can break not just the hip joint but also may cause the joint to dislocate.
 The force of the car accident may also cause the head of the femur to slam into the acetabulum and break the bone.